BSN-Spartan/Meta-Transaction/README.md

 ### getNonce

-This function can get the number of meta transactions the sender has already sent.
+This function enables a user to retrieve the number of meta transactions the sender has sent.

 ```
 function getNonce(address from)